What is Editing, Mixing and Mastering in a Recording Studio?

 It isn’t always necessary to have a separate live room.
 Some instruments such as bass and guitar can be plugged straight into the mixing board or soundcard.
 On occasions, vocals are recorded in the control room, but this is dependent on the size of the studio.

 When multiple musicians are recording at once, the sound from one instrument, such as a drum kit, can end up bleeding into the recording of another, such as a vocal track.
-This recording spill from an instrument like a drum kit can be louder than the actual vocals if they are recorded at the same time.
+This recording spill from the drums could be louder than the actual vocals if they’re recorded at the same time.
 This can’t be changed through editing, mixing or mastering.

 It is important to make sure you only record instruments together if you really think it is necessary or if there is suitable acoustic separation.
-Examples of this could include recording a piano as you sing or recording certain instrumentalists together, such as the drummer and bassist.
+Examples include recording a piano as you sing or certain instrumentalists together, such as drummers and bassists.

 Recording in a Live Room